microsoft/PartsUnlimited/docs/HOL-Fault_Injection_for_Service_Fabric/README.md

 ![](<media/publish-location.png>)

 **Step 9.** Set the target runtime to the one you added to the project.json file earlier.
 Also, select the option to delete all existing files prior to push.
 This will ensure that future publish actions will provide a clean code set when we come to deploy the application.
+Then click on publish.

 ![](<media/settings.png>)

-Now we want to set up the structure required by service fabric
+Service fabric expects a specific folder structure to work correctly.
+This is **not** generated automatically from the output of the Visual Studio publish profile.
+We will therefore have to create this manually.

     |-- WebSite
         |-- WebApp
             |-- Code
+                ...
                 |-- PartsUnlimitedWebsite.exe
+                ...
             |-- Config
                 |-- Settings.xml
             |-- Data